Bitter Honey (2014 film): Synopsis

 The film follows the lives of three polygamous families living in Bali, Indonesia, where polygynous unions make up about 10% of households.

 The first is the family of Sadra, a fair trade craftsman with two wives and eight children living in separate compounds.
 Sadra's main narrative thread concerns generational cycles of violence and his abusive relationship with his first wife and mother, and its effect on his children.
 At one point in the narrative, Sadra's first wife requests the help of his boss and a local human rights lawyer to stage an intervention confronting Sadra about his abusive behavior.

 The second family is that of local thug and cockfight organizer, Darma.
 His five wives each describe how they were "tricked or badgered" into accepting a polygamous marriage and their efforts to come to terms with it.
 Darma frequently seeks sexual relationships outside of his marital bonds, including with sex workers—putting himself and his wives at risk of STD infection.

 The third family profiled is that of Sang Putu Tuaji, a powerful elderly man who was the leader of a local anti-communist militia.
 He had ten wives, five still living at the time of the film.

 Release

 The film opened in limited theatrical release in the United States on October 3, 2014.

 Critical response

-Review were generally positive.
+Reviews were generally positive.
 On Rotten Tomatoes it has a 67% approval rating based on 9 reviews, and an average rating of 5.8 out of 10.
 On Metacritic, the film has a weighted average score of 62 out of 100, based on 6 reviews, indicating "generally favorable" reviews.

 Reviewers praising the film for its objective illumination of cultural issues in relation to gender status in Indonesia.
 Many reviewers praised the film for its potential as an educational tool within Bali as well as in Western classrooms.
 Critics of the film believed it to be too narrow in its focus.
 Dennis Harvey of Variety wrote, "Intriguing enough in what it shows, Bitter Honey nonetheless frustrates for what it doesn't."